 According to the Keesing Journal of Documents & Identity (March 2017), two complementary topics have been identified by standardization groups.

-- Make sure the captured image has been done from a person and not from a mask, a photograph or a video screen, (liveliness check or liveness detection)
+Ensure the captured image is from a person and not from a mask, a photograph, or a video screen, (liveliness check or liveness detection)

 Biometrics suffers from the fact that the matching algorithms cannot be compared to the hashes of passwords, as we said.

 This means that two biometric measures cannot be compared with each other without them, at some point, being "in plaintext" in the memory of the device doing the matching.

 Therefore, biometric checks must be carried out on a trusted secure device, which means the alternatives are to have a centralized and supervised server, a trusted biometric device, or a personal security component.

 This security need is why tokens and smart cards (IDs or banking cards now) are the ideal companions for a biometric system.

 The South African electronic ID card uses biometrics.